Being a Skeptical Activist

 If you click here you will find a list of popular books on modern skepticism.
 Three comprehensive guides that are listed there are:

-Why People Believe Weird Things: Pseudoscience, Superstition, and Other Confusions of Our Time by Michael Shermer; and
+Why People Believe Weird Things: Pseudoscience, Superstition, and Other Confusions of Our Time by Michael Shermer,

 The Skeptics' Guide to the Universe: How to Know What's Really Real in a World Increasingly Full of Fake by Steven Novella.

-Why Statues Weep: The Best of the "Skeptic" edited by Wendy Grossman and Chris French.
+Why Statues Weep edited by Wendy Grossman and Chris French.

 You will find other books that specialise in topics of skeptical interest such as paranormal claims, pseudoscience and antiscience, medicine (alternative and orthodox), and conspiracy theories.